 Reporting Electronically

-Intermediaries or Reporting Parties are able to test and lodge their electronic ESS file via the OSFA or Business Portal when a data file has been prepared and stored locally.
+Intermediaries or Reporting Parties are able to test and lodge their electronic ESS file via the OSFA, OSB or Business Portal when a data file has been prepared and stored locally.

 On-screen confirmation will be provided once the file has been sent.
 The ATO will perform data quality and format compatibility checks after the data file is sent.
 If the user selects the email acknowledgement option in the ‘Lodge file’ process, an email will be provided confirming the files have been successfully lodged with the ATO.
 A validation report will be available in the portal to advise if the report was successfully validated or if there are any problems.